QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 Tips are a scam and harmful to society.

-Places with compulsory service charges can be avoided, and voluntary service charges can be refused by smiling and saying, "can you take off the service charge please?"
-Tips can simply not be given.
+Places with compulsory service charges can be avoided, and voluntary service charges can be refused by smiling and saying, "can you take off the service charge please?".
+Tips can simply be not given.

 This opens the way for workers to be paid a fair wage from their employers, and allows them to provide a good service out of the pride of simply doing their job.